tomduck/pandoc-tablenos/README.md

 pandoc-tablenos 2.0.0
 =====================

 *pandoc-tablenos* is a [pandoc] filter for numbering tables and their references when converting markdown to other formats.
+It is part of the [pandoc-xnos] filter suite.
 LaTeX/pdf, html, and epub output have native support.
 Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-tablenos gives numbered tables and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).